Last updated: 11/21/22

 Do National teams practice more than Region teams?

 Yes, National level teams will often practice three times per week, especially during the first half of the season.
-Generally, Platinum & Gold teams will have an additional Friday practice two to three times a month.
-Once travel begins and the tournament schedule becomes more rigorous, the Friday practices taper a bit to allow the student-athletes to keep up with schoolwork, travel demands, etc.
+Once travel begins and the tournament schedule becomes more rigorous, the number of Friday practices tapers a bit to allow the student-athletes to keep up with schoolwork, travel demands, etc.

 National teams will also have an additional 30 minutes of Sports Performance Training (SPT) every Tuesday and Thursday (over and above their court-time practice).